latticework/jali-actions/project/DESIGN.md

 - Bootstrapped: Jali builds Jali
 - Composed: The same Jail architecure is built for internal functionality.
 Only the smallest kernel is proprietary
-- DevOps: embraces both devleopment and operations at all levels
+- DevOps: embraces both development and operations at all levels
 - Open: Only a very small set of broadly available technologies are used.
 - Pluggable: Modular so new platforms or technologies can be integerated.